marshallh/gbpp/README.md

  * Lithium ion cell charge & play support (charge rate: 256mA)
  * Wire up to a 5V source, such as USB-C to charge the battery
  * Charging LED - shuts off when charging is complete
- * Running off original AAA also works but may not handle IPS mods or EZflash because the cells cannot supply enough current
+ * Running off original AAA also works but may not handle IPS mods or EZ-Flash because the alkaline cells cannot supply enough current
  * Removes LCD Vee supply, so IPS mod is necessary (or make your own -18V regulator)